Implement actors

 - Inheriting a

-See a code sample about implementing a new Actor in the open-source project on GitHub.
+See the sample code for implementing an actor in the open-source project on GitHub.